St Antoninus Giving Alms: Description and style

 The painting, dedicated to archbishop Antoninus of Florence, has a very original composition.

 Behind a red curtain pushed aside by little angels, the scene of almsgiving is depicted in three registers.
 The saint, who in 1442 founded a charitable brotherhood for aiding the poor, is placed on a throne in the higher part of the painting.
 He reads a scroll, possibly a plea, and listens to the advice of two angels.
 Below him, two deacons look over a balcony with a Persian carpet that decorates the balustrade.
 Behind them is depicted a kind of still life, with the mitre of the archbishop, the pastoral, bags, and books.

 Of the two assistants, one takes the supplications of the poor in the lower register.
 He is depicted at half figure, with a calming outstretched hand.
 The assistant at left takes money from a bag and below him the poor extend their hands to receive it from him.
 The gestures give a sense of order and calm.
 In the group of supplicants, there are widows, orphans, and beggars, some described with vivid realism.
+One of the supplicants — "a bearded, red-robed man — may well be a self-portrait of the painter."
 In the Lotto's diary, it is in fact recorded that he took many life studies of poor people in the summer of 1541.
 In his composition, Lotto creates a model for bureaucratic charity—with the saint scrupulously reading requests, receiving guidance from the angels at his ears, and then giving instructions to those below.